 Kennard is a tiny city located in the state of Texas.
 With a population of 277 people and just one neighborhood, Kennard is the 997th largest community in Texas.

-When you are in Kennard, you'll notice that it is more blue-collar than most other communities in America.
-53.91% of Kennard’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Kennard is a blue-collar town, with 53.91% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Kennard is a city of transportation and shipping workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Kennard who work in teaching (13.28%), healthcare suport services (12.50%), and management occupations (5.47%).

 Kennard is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.